At breakfast the next morn, she leaned toward Grimme and whispered, “Did you talk about the bills with your paramours?”

 “Lord Grimme,” he growled.

-That was an astute observation, but Brìghde was shocked she was smart enough to make it and was curious as to how he could respond.
+Brìghde had already deduced that, and it was an astute observation, but she was shocked Emelisse was intelligent enough to make it, and she was curious as to how he could respond.

 “That is one reason she’s here, to teach me how to be an earl.”

-“She is here because you snatched the wrong girl.”
+“She is here because you couldn’t bear to wed a commoner!”

 “What has you in such a toss?” he asked testily as he moved to Helen’s right side and plucked more grass.
-“You’ve been angry for months, long before Brìghde came.”
+“You’ve been angry for months, long before she came.”

 “I am tired of sharing you.
 With anyone.
 I have put up with it for ten years.”